-Angels - Tigers Prediction, Odds, Pick, How To Watch
+Angels - Tigers prediction, odds, pick, how to watch

 Why The Angels Could Cover The Spread

+Ohtani is still hitting well at the dish.
+He is hitting just .241 on the month, but he has driven in ten runs while getting on base at a .409 on-base percentage.
+Ohtani has hit six home runs, two triples, and a double.
+He has also scored 17 times.
+It is possible Ohtani does not play in game two.
+He is scheduled to start game one of the doubleheader and he could easily be a target to rest in game two.

+Driving in a ton of runs as of late is Taylor Ward.
+Ward has driven in eight runs in the last five games while hitting two home runs.
+On the month, he is hitting .309 with a .435 on-base percentage.
+Ward has driven in 13 runs this month, while also scoring 11 times.
+He has done that with three home runs and six doubles on the month.
+Ward now has hits and RBIs in four of his last five games, and in the other, he walked twice and was hit by a pitch while going 0-1.

 The hot bat at the time is Mickey Moniak.
-Moniak is hitting .355 on the month with an on-base percentage of .385.
-While doing that he has hit three home runs and driving in 13 runs this month.
-Moniak also has scored nine times while also hitting two doubles.
-Moniak is on a 14-game hitting streak and has a hit in every game he has had an at-bat since July 1st.
+Moniak is hitting .358 on the month with an on-base percentage of .386.
+While doing that he has hit three home runs and driving in 14 runs this month.
+Moniak also has scored nine times while also hitting three doubles.
+Moniak is on a 15-game hitting streak and has a hit in every game he has had an at-bat since July 1st.
+Meanwhile, he has either driven in a run or scored one in 13 of the last 15 games he has an at-bat.
 Joining Moniak in hitting well is Luis Rengifo.
-Rengifo is hitting .302 with a .388 on-base percentage.
-He has driven in eight runs this month while hitting five home runs.
-Two of those came on two solo home runs on Sunday.
-In the last four games, he has three home runs and four RBIs.
+Rengifo is hitting .313 with a .389 on-base percentage.
+He has driven in nine runs this month while hitting five home runs.
+Last time out he hit a triple, drove in a run, and scored twice.
+He has scored four runs in the last two games and three RBIs.

-Driving in a ton of runs as of late is Taylor Ward.
-Ward has driven in six runs in the last four games while hitting two home runs.
-On the month, he is hitting .314 with a .453 on-base percentage.
-Ward has driven in 11 runs this month, while also scoring 11 times.
-He has done that with three home runs and six doubles on the month.
-He also has stolen a base this month.

-On the hill today will be Griffin Canning.
-He is 6-4 on the year with a 4.52 ERA.
-Last time out it was 5.2 innings of work with 12 strikeouts while giving up two runs.
-While that was a solid performance, Canning struggled in his first start of the month.
-He gave up four runs and three home runs in just 2.2 innings of work.
-Still, he has had some solid starts this year.
-In June he had a 3.41 ERA, including two outings of six innings while giving up a run or less.
+Patrick Sandoval will be on the mound today for the Angels.
+Sandoval is 5-7 on the year with a 4.16 ERA.
+He had a rough month in June, going 2-2 with a 7.11 ERAS.
+Since then he has been great.
+This month he has pitched 12.1 innings and gave up just three runs, two of them earned.
+That gives him a 1.46 ERA with a 1-0 record.
+He has also struck out 12 batters in those two games.

 Why The Tigers Could Cover The Spread

+While the Tiger's offense is bad, the pitching is better.
+The Tigers are 19th in team ERA, seventh in WHIP, and tenth in opponent batting average.
+It will be Matt Manning on the mound today for the Tigers.
+He is 3-1 on the season with a 3.19 ERA.
+In July he has been amazing.
+This month he has made four starts and pitched 19.1 innings giving up six runs, five earned.
+That gives him a 2.33 ERA on the month with a 2-0 record.
+Last time out he was pitching well.
+He went two innings giving up just one hit and keeping his pitch count low.
+He was pulled after a long rain delay and the Tigers ended up losing the game.
+It was the first game this month the Tigers lost with Manning on the mound.

 The Tiger's offense has been awful this year.
-They are sitting 28th in runs scored, 29th in batting average, 28th in on-base percentage, and 29th in slugging.
+They are sitting 28th in runs scored, 28th in batting average, 28th in on-base percentage, and 29th in slugging.
 The two best players on the Tiger's offense are Spencer Torkelson and Zach McKinstry.
 Torkelson leads the team in home runs and RBIs on the season, but still, neither value places him in the top 40 in the majors.
-He has been driving in a fair amount of runs this month.
-He has 14 RBIs on the month, with the help of four home runs, a triple, and four doubles.
-Meanwhile, he has scored 12 runs.
+Torkelson continues to drive in runs this month.
+He has 16 RBIs this month, including four in the last three games.
+This month he also has four home runs with five doubles and a triple.
+Torkelson has also scored 12 times.
+He is hitting just .266 on the month and has an OBP of .322.

-McKinstry leads the team in batting average and on-base percentage but is outside the top 100 in the majors of both of those categories.
-He has struggled as of late.
-He does not have a hit in the last two games and is hitting just .234 on the month.
+McKinstry leads the team in batting average but is struggling as of late.
+He has just one hit in his last 12 at-bats, while he has six strikeouts.
 McKinstry is not driving in a lot of runs either.
 He has just four RBIs on the month with the help of two home runs.
 His only RBI since the first game of July was on a solo home run on July 21st.
 McKinstry has struggled heavily with runners in scoring position this month, wasting plenty of opportunities for more RBIs.

-Meanwhile, the pitching is much better.
-While they are 18th in team ERA, they are fifth in WHIP and tenth in opponent batting average.
-Eduardo Rodriguez will be heading to the mound today.
-He is 6-5 on the year with a 2.69 and 0.97 WHIP.
-His last two starts have been solid.
-He went seven innings in the last start and gave up just two runs while striking out seven.
-The time before that was five innings with two runs as well, with seven strikeouts.
-He has won each of those starts as well.
-In nine of his 13 starts, he has given up two or fewer runs, which has resulted in a 6-0 record in those games.

 Final Angels-Tigers Prediction & Pick